 Kawai is one of the best digital piano brands.
 Even though the KDP series is entry-level Kawai digital pianos, they present the renowned Shigeru Kawai SK-EX concert grand piano and Harmonic Imaging (HI) 88-key individual note sampling.

 Kawai’s CN-series pianos are a step up from the KDP series.
 Not only do the pianos come with the SK-EX sound engine, but the sound system of CN-series pianos also features key components from audio equipment specialist Onkyo.
-As a result, the player will get an incredibly tight clear full range colorful sound.
+As a result, the player will get an incredibly tight clear full range of colorful sound.

 Kawais ES series is also one of the most sought-after portable digital pianos.
-They are versatile, have the great sound of the EX concert grand sampling set, and exceptional touch.
+They are versatile, have the great sound of the EX concert grand sampling set, and have exceptional touch.